zaubers8/VBA-Projects/README.md

 # VBA-Projects
-Excel spreadsheets are nowadays one of the most usable tools in almost any workplace, adopted by functional departments across enterprises, thanks to its simplicity and efficiency.
+Excel spreadsheets are nowadays one of the most usable tools in almost any workplace, adopted by functional departments across enterprise, thanks to its simplicity, speed and efficiency.

 However, one of the most prominent challenges that excel users face is to work with manual "repetitive" process - the kind of task that is, on the one hand, vital to the daily business operation, but on the other hand, is usually considered as "boring" or "exhausted".